By Sierra Pellechio, Hepatitis Delta Connect Coordinator

 I thought hepatitis B was sexually transmitted?
 I just tested positive, but my partner tested negative, we’ve been together for years, what gives?

-Having one partner infected, and other not, can add more stress to an already traumatic hepatitis B diagnosis.
+Having one partner infected, while the other is not, can add more stress to an already traumatic hepatitis B diagnosis.
 “It was very confusing and made me question how was it possible I was the only one infected,” said a woman who tested positive while her husband tested negative.
 “I thought it was possibly a mistake, maybe I was a biological anomaly, which of course I was not.”

 Take a quiz to find out how much you know about hepatitis B transmission: click here.